cpske/ISP/code-review/index.md

 The rate depends on the programming language, experience of reviewers, and other factors.

+If you review too fast then you will overlook defects or lose opportunity to share understanding of the code.

-In general should be at most **200 - 300 lines per hour**.
+General guidance is the rate should be at most **200 - 300 lines per hour**.
 Wikipedia has 200-400 lines/hr, but other sources cite 300 as upper limit, based on studies.

-If you review too fast then you will overlook defects or lose opportunity to share understanding of the code.

 ## Checklists

-A checklist will make your code reviews more consistent.
+A checklist will make your code reviews more consistent and avoid forgetting to check for some kinds of problems.

 Good checklists: